moderndatacompany/dataos.info/docs/resources/depot/index.md

 **Configure Depot-specific Section**

 The Depot-specific section of the configuration file includes key-value properties specific to the Depot-type being created.
 Each Depot type represents a Depot created for a particular data source.
-Multiple Depots can be established for the same data source, and they will be considered as a single depot type.
+Multiple Depots can be established for the same data source, and they will be considered as a single Depot type.
 The following snippet illustrates the key values to be declared in this section:

 ```yaml
 depot: